cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 * The pull request will then be reviewed and merged by the maintainer

-* Communication Channels.
+#### Communication Channels.
 Reference where you document how to reach your team or describe in corresponding section.

-  * Internal.
-How do team members communicate with each other?
-  * Inbound.
-How do users or prospective users communicate with the team?
-  * Outbound.
-How do you communicate with your users? (e.g. flibble-announce@ mailing list)
+##### Internal
+* Jaeger maintainers and contributors have a monthly zoom meeting every 3rd thursday at 11am EST.

+##### Inbound
+* Inbound Users can contact the Jaeger team via email at jaeger-tracing@googlegroups.com, open an issue on GitHub or send a message to the #jaeger channel on the CNCF Slack.

+##### Outbound
+* Outbound the Jaeger team communicates with their users on their website and the #jaeger channel on the CNCF Slack.

+### Ecosystem.
-* Ecosystem.
-How does your software fit into the cloud native ecosystem?  (e.g.
-  Flibber is integrated with both Flocker and Noodles which covers virtualization for 80% of cloud users.
+How does your software fit into the cloud native ecosystem?  (e.g. Flibber is integrated with both Flocker and Noodles which covers virtualization for 80% of cloud users.
 So, our small number of "users" actually represents very wide usage across the ecosystem since every virtual instance uses Flibber encryption by default.)

+#### OpenTelemetry Integration:
+OpenTelemetry can be used in place of the deprecated Jaeger Agent.
+* The OpenTelemetry SDK can be used to create trace data for Jaeger’s collector to collect and then store in a backend database.

+#### Istio Integration:
+Jaeger offers tracing capabilities for microservices running on Kubernetes by integrating with Istio, a well-known service mesh.
+* When the services are instrumented with the Jaeger tracer, Jaeger's client libraries by default produce and send traces to Jaeger.
+* These traces are accessible through the Jaeger Query User Interface and are kept in Jaeger's storage backend (Cassandra, Elasticsearch).

+#### Cloud Native storage option:
+Jaeger is compatible with a number of storage backends that can be used to store and analyze traces in a cloud-native environment, including Cassandra, Elasticsearch, and Kafka.
+* Features and benefits that are specific to each storage backend include cost-effectiveness, scalability, and high availability.
+* Trace volume, retention needs, and infrastructure already in place are a few of the factors that must be taken into consideration while selecting a storage backend.

+#### Kubernetes Integration:
+Jaeger's Helm chart allows it to be deployed in Kubernetes.
+* The Helm chart offers flexibility in setting up different Kubernetes resources, including services, deployments, and configmaps, as well as in configuring Jaeger's components, including the choice of storage backend.
+* Jaeger can now be easily deployed and managed in a cloud-native environment, and Kubernetes' sophisticated features, such as self-healing and rolling upgrades, may be utilized.

+#### Prometheus Integration:
+Prometheus is a well-liked open-source monitoring and alerting toolkit that can be combined with Jaeger.
+* Metrics data and traces can be correlated by merging Jaeger and Prometheus.
+For instance, you can investigate the related traces in Jaeger to find the source of a latency spike that you see in Prometheus.
+* Additionally, you may make custom dashboards to keep an eye on your microservices in a cloud-native environment by utilizing Jaeger's interface with Grafana, a potent data visualization and monitoring tool.
+* Jaeger excels in distributed trace capture, while Prometheus focuses on time-series metrics for system monitoring.
+Together, they provide a comprehensive view of distributed system behavior and performance.

 ## Security issue resolution